Flag of New Zealand: Flag law and protocol

 The Flags, Emblems, and Names Protection Act 1981 governs the usage of the national flag and all other official flags.
-This Act, like most other laws, can be amended or repealed by a simple majority in Parliament.
-Section 5(2) of the Act declares the flag to be "the symbol of the Realm, Government, and people of New Zealand".
+This act, like most other laws, can be amended or repealed by a simple majority in Parliament.
+Section 5(2) of the act declares the flag to be "the symbol of the Realm, Government, and people of New Zealand".
 Section 11(1) outlines two offences: altering the flag without lawful authority, and using, displaying, damaging or destroying the flag in or within view of a public place with the intention of dishonouring it.

-The Minister for Arts, Culture and Heritage has authority to prescribe when and how the flag should be flown and what the standard sizes, dimensions, proportions and colours should be.
+The minister for Arts, Culture and Heritage has authority to prescribe when and how the flag should be flown and what the standard sizes, dimensions, proportions and colours should be.
 In its advisory role, the Ministry for Culture and Heritage has issued guidelines to assist persons in their use of the flag.
 No permission is needed to fly the flag, and it may be flown on every day of the year—government and public buildings with flagpoles are especially encouraged to fly the flag during working hours.
 However, it should never be flown in a dilapidated condition.

 From November 1941 to October 1984 the Ceremony of Honouring the Flag Regulations 1941 required state schools to commemorate Waitangi, Anzac, Empire, King's birthday, Trafalgar, Armistice and Dominion Days.
 In 1984 the cost of flags and poles was estimated to be $340,000.

-Unlike some other countries there is no single official "Flag Day" in New Zealand, and no pledge of allegiance to the flag.
-Flag flying may be encouraged on certain commemorative days, at the discretion of the Minister for Arts, Culture and Heritage.
+Unlike some countries there is no single official "Flag Day" in New Zealand.
+Flag flying may be encouraged on certain commemorative days, at the discretion of the minister for Arts, Culture and Heritage.

 The flag is usually only used as a vehicle flag by certain high-ranking officeholders, including: the prime minister and other ministers; ambassadors and high commissioners (when overseas); and the chief of Defence Force.
 In such cases, no distinguishing defacement or fringing of the flag is used.